EGSP/AvorilConsole/README.md

 # AvorilConsole
-Avoril code based on .Net Console / C#
+Code for game based on .Net Console / C#